 There’s nothing more luxurious than a hammock and that’s a fact.
+And luxury hostels in Europe know this.
 You’ll find plenty of these glorious swinging thrones in Kash’s guide, but here are a couple of options to get you started: Ostello Bello Grande (pictured) in Milan, Wombats City Hostel Munich and Slo Living Hostel in Lyon.

 I is for illustrious former residents

 At Clink78 you can sleep in the same building where punk rockers The Clash stood trial and Charles Dickens once worked as a scribe.
 If Joseph Conrad is more to your literary taste, then book a stay at his former residence which is now home to Wombats City Hostel London.
 For something a little racier, try King Kong Hostel in Rotterdam, a one-time brothel, illegal casino and tattoo parlour.